hibbitts-design/grav-skeleton-helios-open-reader/README.md

 ## What Sets It Apart

 - **Built for open education from the ground up** — CC license display, OER attribution footer, callout blocks (Learning Objectives, Key Takeaways, Examples, Exercises), and a section structure designed for open textbooks, course readers, and OER.
-- **Readers never lose their place** — Save My Place records the last page visited and surfaces a "Continue reading" strip on return.
+- **Readers never lose their place** — Keep My Place records the last page visited and surfaces a "Continue reading" strip on return.
 Most open textbook and reader platforms don't offer this at all.
 - **Content you own and can take anywhere** — everything lives as portable Markdown files on your server, fully independent of any platform or service.
 Switch tools, migrate hosts, or open a pull request — your content travels with you, not with the platform.
 - **Embeds cleanly into any LMS** — one URL parameter displays content only, without surrounding navigation; internal links carry it forward automatically.
 No LTI configuration or institutional integration required.
 - **No build pipeline, ever** — edit in the browser-based Admin panel and changes go live immediately.
 Unlike static site generators for open textbooks, there's nothing to install locally and no commit → push → build → deploy cycle.